 First feeding: If you feed your lawn a couple of times a year, a light application of lawn food in early spring will help get your grass off to a great start.
 Keep it light and use a slow-release or organic fertilizer.
 Wait to fertilize until your lawn needs mowing for the first time.
 Feeding your lawn too early is just a waste of money.

-Use a grub control: If grubs are an issue, spread a grub-control product that continues to work through the season.
+Use a grub control: If grubs are an issue, spread an organic grub-control product that continues to work through the season.
 The best time to do this is in early June.